joebentley/joebentley.github.io-archive/_posts/2019-07-26-first-experiences-with-godot.md

 project with the right balance of scope and novelty.
 There is no secret, I just had some inspiration.

-I saw a game jam theme--the oblique strategies of video games--and found the
+I saw a game jam theme---the oblique strategies of video games---and found the
 theme: [3-button, 3-color games](https://itch.io/jam/ssj3button3color).

 My vision was to "re-create" my previous Asteroids game, but somehow using just